deadlyvipers/dojo_rules/introduction.md

-"Hello my name is SirenHound"
+Hello my name is SirenHound

+I like me some JavaScript!